hoffa/debpack/README.md

 apt-get install dpkg-dev
 ```

-In case you want to build on macOS:
+Or, if you want to build on macOS:

 ```shell
 brew install dpkg fakeroot